almostengr/almostengrwebsite/docs/index.md

 To read the latest blog post, select the blog category of your choosing from the top navigtion.

-### Technology

-All things related to computers, the internet, and software and web development.
+* **Technology** - All things related to computers, the internet, and software and web development.

-### Lifestyle

-Life is difficult enough.
+* **Lifestyle** - Life is difficult enough.
 I feel that we can all learn from others and their experiences on this journey.
 I share stories and things that I have learned along the way.

-### Gardening

-Fresh food?
+* **Gardening** - Fresh food?
 Of course!
 Having a garden note only means that you have fresh food when you choose, but maintaining the garden is a great stress reliever.

-### DIY

-I enjoy repairing and building things.
+* **DIY** - I enjoy repairing and building things.
 I share my experiences in this category.

 ## Blog Technology